The Vincentian Center for Church and Society at St. John’s University in Jamaica, New York is an academic center

-- promotes a worldview based on the life and teaching of St. Vincent de Paul;
+- promoting a worldview based on the life and teaching of St. Vincent de Paul;

-- conducts and disseminates research on poverty, social justice, and religion and science;
+- conducting and disseminating research on poverty, social justice, and religion and science;

-- connects the University with the Church and the community through service and educational programs.
+- connecting the University with the Church and the community through service and educational programs.

 We invite you to participate in our events and research and to make use of the resources we’ve developed to promote Vincent’s Way in your department, parish, and community.